amanat9/DashR-Heroku-Template/README.md

-# iris-r-heroku
-Deploying the iris predictor web app built with R shiny on Heroku
+# Dash app in R deployed Using Heroku